Big picture bookshop:

 Structure – how do you sequence those elements?
 How might you re-arrange or re-order events to tell a better story?

-- Deadlines get things done.
+Deadlines get things done.
 Signing up for the workshop is a great motivator to make some real progress on your project.
-And, getting feedback at the start of the new year is a great motivator for getting the next draft underway in 2019.
+And, getting feedback in October is a great motivator for getting the next draft done by 2020, like you promised yourself.

 Have you been struggling with seeing the vision for your book come to life on the page?
-Working on a novel or memoir and desperately need a few readers and some critical feedback?
+Working on a novel, short story collection or memoir and desperately need a few readers and some critical feedback?
 At the Big Picture Bookshop, an exclusive group of your peers, led by professional critic and author, David Ulin, will spend up to two hours diving deep into the core of your project and help you brainstorm around ideas, solving problems, and most importantly, unearthing the potential in your book.

 So far, we’ve had two attendees who have been published by major publishing houses, three who have found top New York agents.
-And this November--our third published author!
-All count our workshop as the key to those successes.
+And, 2018 we congratulated our third published author!
+All authors count our workshop as the key to those successes.

 David L. Ulin is the author of Sidewalking: Coming to Terms with Los Angeles, shortlisted for the 2016 PEN Literary Award.
 He’s authored eight previous books, including The Lost Art of Reading: Why Books Matter in a Distracted Time (just re-released September 2018) and the Library of America’s Writing Los Angeles: A Literary Anthology, which won a California Book Award.
 A 2015 Guggenheim Fellow, he is former book critic and book editor of the Los Angeles Times.